-- Do they know when they ‘need to go’ – can they get to the toilet in time with help?
+- Do they know when they ‘need to go’ – do they go and hide when a poo is on the way or can they get to the potty / toilet in time with help?

-- Are they ‘interested’ in using the toilet?
+- Are they ‘interested’ in using the toilet / bathroom?

 Talk to professionals who know your child for advice and support to help you and your child.
 You can call Just One Number for health advice and assessment.